 Years after his death, the late Albert Einstein still manages to make headlines.
-This time however the scientist is in the news for his image (literally) rather than his theories.
+However, this time, the scientist is in the news for his image (literally) rather than his theories.
 The iconic photograph of the scientist sticking his tongue out was sold by a New Hampshire auction company on Friday for $74,330, making it the most expensive Einstein photograph to be ever sold at an auction!
-The iconic photograph was clicked by Arthur Sasse in 1951 while the scientist was celebrating his birthday at Princeton University.
-Arthur was convincing Einstein to pose for a photo but the scientist stuck his tongue out instead.
-Einstein apparently ordered nine copies of this mocking photograph and signed a print for news anchor Howard K. Smith which read as follows: “This gesture you will like, because it is aimed at all of humanity.
+Arthur Sasse clicked the iconic photograph in 1951 while the scientist was celebrating his birthday at Princeton University.
+Arthur was convincing Einstein to pose for a photo, but the scientist stuck his tongue out instead.
+Einstein apparently ordered nine copies of this mocking photograph and signed a print for news anchor Howard K. Smith who read as follows: “This gesture you will like because it is aimed at all of humanity.
 A civilian can afford to do what no diplomat would dare.
 Your loyal and grateful listener, A. Einstein ’53.”
-The photo with a rebellious message gives us a glimpse into the tough times when McCarthyism was reaching a high point in the United States, and scientists were asked to report on their colleagues.
+The photo with a rebellious message gives us a glimpse into the tough times when McCarthyism reached a high point in the United States, and scientists were asked to report on their colleagues.

 The photograph was purchased by David Waxman, a New York Store owner.
 Wonder if he reacted the same way (sticking his tongue out) when he outbid the rest of the buyers to claim this photo.